 Whilst the vast majority did not have a available app on the website, 42.9% did have either device responsive websites or mobile-specific sites.
 This number dropped considerably however when looking at those with mobile optimized quotation forms, with only 5.7% having forms that were optimized for mobile devices.
 It is encouraging to see that while the availability of a mobile app is low, there is an understanding of the importance of optimizing websites for mobile devices, yet there is still work to be done.

 Are you Social?

 It was unsurprising to see that Facebook still held the top spot when it came to social media, with over 94.3% of insurers having an active page on the site and the average number of likes standing at 525k.
-Whilst this average number is high as it includes organisations for whom insurance is a small part of their product set, there were also some extremely popular and active Facebook accounts by pure play insurance providers who used this channel to engage on an emotional level – who doesn’t love a cute puppy and kitten photo, especially if it’s of their own pet!
-Twitter was also a popular social media method with 91.4% of organisations having an account, however, 8.6% of those accounts were inactive – some had never posted a tweet, appearing unprofessional and really not engaging with customers.
+Whilst this average number is high as it includes organizations for whom insurance is a small part of their product set, there were also some extremely popular and active Facebook accounts by pure play insurance providers who used this channel to engage on an emotional level – who doesn’t love a cute puppy and kitten photo, especially if it’s of their own pet!
+Twitter was also a popular social media method with 91.4% of organizations having an account, however, 8.6% of those accounts were inactive – some had never posted a tweet, appearing unprofessional and really not engaging with customers.

 By utilizing mobile apps and optimizing sites for mobile usage to engage and improve the customer experience rather than simply jumping onto the next fad, insurers are utilizing modes of engagement which are ‘tried and tested’ to bring business benefits and demonstrate to the customer that their requirements are understood and can be catered for.
 After all, whilst the insurance companies don’t do the all important veterinary care themselves, they are a key part of how a person ‘feels’ when making this important purchasing decision that will affect their pet’s future.